syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Integration.md

 * One-way binding
 * Two-way binding

 One-way binding refers to the process of applying observable values to all the available properties of the NumericTextbox control, but the changes made in the NumericTextbox control are not reflected and triggered in turn to the observable collection.
-This kind of binding applies to all the properties of the NumericTextboxcontrol.
+This kind of binding applies to all the properties of the NumericTextbox control.

 Two-way binding supports both the processes; it applies the observable values to the NumericTextbox control properties as well as the changes made in the NumericTextbox control are also reflected back and triggered within the observable collections.